ForsTest3/Strobe-Light-Analog-Circuit/README.md

 ![IMG_3261](https://github.com/user-attachments/assets/b489ccf2-dd0e-4c49-8bea-d6fe16edfb81)
 As such, you can get them to alternate in this configuration, however the brightness is not easily adjustable.
 This is due to voltage limitations, and that in adjusting the brightness of the first LED, it will also adjust the brightness of the 2nd LED as a result.

+One other aspect taken into consideration is whether a non-polarity capacitor could be used.
+In terms of having a circuit that works, yes it could be used, but it will not achieve the blinking capability that the polarity capacitor can do.
+As a result, it will simply show the two LEDs as on, and the potentiometer connected pin 7 and pin 8 will work as a mode slider, making it that either one LED will be brighter or the other LED will be brighter.

 ![IMG_3264](https://github.com/user-attachments/assets/cb1ab372-8628-4bf7-962c-544e2e20f7f0)
 By adding a potentiometer, this instead makes it such that